mathewsrc/Fine-Tuning-Pretrained-Image-Classification-Model-with-AWS-SageMaker-and-TensorFlow/README.md

 !unzip is-that-santa-image-classification.zip
 ```

-As Tensorflow does not supports jpg we need to convert images from jpg to jpeg.
-For this step we going to use a bash script that uses ImageMagick (https://imagemagick.org/index.php).
+As Tensorflow does not support jpg we need to convert images from jpg to jpeg.
+For this step, we can use a bash script that uses ImageMagick (https://imagemagick.org/index.php).

 To install ImageMagick run the following code developed by ARolek (https://gist.github.com/ARolek/9199329) on terminal: